 Promote your Video Game Franchise on Baidu

 As the most popular search engine in China by far, Baidu simply is a step you can’t skip in China.
-Considered as the “Chinese Google”, Baidu is the most popular Chinese Search Engine and stands as the 5th most consulted website in the world.
-As of 2021, it represents 71.9% of the Chinese market share.
+Considered the “Chinese Google”, Baidu is the most popular Chinese Search Engine and stands as the 5th most consulted website in the world.
+As of 2022, it represents 71.9% of the Chinese market share.
 In comparison, only 4% of internet research is done with Google in China.
 If you want to be ranked on the first pages of Baidu, you will have to create a Chinese Website, as well as post qualitative and quantitative content.
 E-reputation is also a key part of your ranking on Baidu.

 When looking for video game news, gamers will most likely search for it on Baidu at the beginning.
-They will be able to browse for videos, pictures, news, articles, be redirected to an online store, etc.
+They will be able to browse for videos, pictures, news, and articles, be redirected to an online store, etc.

-Host your game on WeChat (微信) & more
+Host Your Game on WeChat (微信) & More

 Launched by Chinese giant Tencent in 2011, WeChat was at the beginning only a mobile messaging app.
 And even though new features were introduced, this functionality remains the core of the app.
 Marketed as Weixin (微信) in China, it was then rebranded as WeChat in 2012 for the international market.
-In 2018, WeChat reached 1 billion users and is now the most used social media in China as of 2021 far beyond Weibo.

 As the most popular app in China, WeChat has now over 1.2 million monthly active users.
 Thus, WeChat is a must-have if you want to promote your video game company.
 It really is a lucrative marketing platform with its plethora of different functionalities and most of the video game companies have already joined the platform.